 The Mid-term Evaluation (중간평가) is taken after you finish Stage 4 of Korea's Social Integration Program (KIIP).
-A pass of 60 or above out of 100 opens the door to Stage 5 (5단계) and puts you on the direct path to the Comprehensive Evaluation (종합평가) that unlocks F-5 permanent residency.
+A pass of 60 or above out of 100 opens Stage 5 (5단계) and puts you on the direct path to the Comprehensive Evaluation (종합평가) that unlocks F-5 permanent residency.

 If you are new to KIIP, read the overview first: Korea's Social Integration Program (KIIP): The 2026 Guide to F-5 PR and Naturalization.